- Home ›

 You don’t need to rush into filing for divorce the moment you’ve decided to end your marriage, even in the case of an amicable separation.
 It’s okay to decide that a divorce is the right option for you.
 However, it’s usually not helpful to rush into a process that will dramatically change your life, especially while emotions are high.

-The act of seeking a divorce isn’t going to repair any hurt, stress, or anxious feelings you’re experiencing as a result of your marriage ending.
-Healing from the breakup of your relationship is a completely separate process, and it’s something you should start before you begin the emotional labor of getting a divorce.
+Healing from the breakup of your relationship is an entirely separate process, and it’s something you should start before you begin the emotional labor of getting a divorce.

 Many people find that individual counseling helps.
 Talking about your feelings in a judgment-free environment without your spouse present will give you the space you need to process the complicated emotions you may be feeling.